Yihoon-J/Yihoon-J/README.md

 studying `Business Administration` and `Data Science`.

-I'm also a chef manager of `DSCover`, a data analyzing academy in SKKU.
+I'm also a chief manager of `DSCover`, a data analyzing academy in SKKU.

 ### I can use
 ![py](https://img.shields.io/badge/-Python-F08027)